All Episodes

 But the fact of the matter is they have to endure a lot.

-And yet their actions and their taxes and their purchases are funding children's health care programs.
+And yet, their actions and their taxes and their purchases are funding children's health care programs.

-I'm just saying there ought to be a little appreciation shown For them instead of having them hated and reviled.
+I'm just saying there ought to be a little appreciation shown for them instead of having them hated and reviled.

-I would like a medal for smoking cigars, is what I'm saying.
+I would like a medal for smoking cigars is what I'm saying.

-You could say the same thing about all these people that are drinking um soda like Coca-Cola and eating potato chips.
+You could say the same thing about all these people that are drinking soda like Coca-Cola and eating potato chips.

 What's wrong with that?